mannysz/unbiased-bayesian/README.md

-# Analyzer Service
+# Bayesian Classifier Text Tagging

-In order to run the analyzer service, you should pre-install the following software.
+In order to run the text tagging service, you should pre-install the following software.

 - Python 3.5+
 - Foreman (the ruby gem) or Honcho (the python package) if you are running in development environment